google/ts-bridge/influxdb/README.md

 ## GCP Setup

 A common InfluxDB setup will involve having InfluxDB running in a GCE VM, if the user is not using InfluxDB cloud.
-To connect ts-bridge, an App Engine application to a GCE VM, a
-[serverless VPC](https://cloud.google.com/vpc/docs/configure-serverless-vpc-access)
-can be configured for App Engine, and ts-bridge can then be pointed to the VM's internal IP address.
+If your InfluxDB instance needs to be unreachable from the public Internet, then a [serverless VPC](https://cloud.google.com/vpc/docs/configure-serverless-vpc-access) can be configured for App Engine, and ts-bridge can then be pointed to the VM's internal IP address.